Thairo Estrada Player Props: Giants vs. Dodgers

-Thairo Estrada -- 0-for-4 in his most recent game -- will be in action for the San Francisco Giants against the Los Angeles Dodgers, with Julio Urias on the mound, on April 10 at 9:45 PM ET.
+Thairo Estrada -- 0-for-4 in his last game -- will be in action for the San Francisco Giants against the Los Angeles Dodgers, with Dustin May on the hill, on April 11 at 9:45 PM ET.

-In his previous game he had a hitless performance (0-for-4) against the Royals.
+In his last game he had a hitless performance (0-for-4) against the Dodgers.

 Thairo Estrada Game Info & Props vs. the Dodgers